-Department of Geography and Geology - Applied GIS Program
+Department of Environmental and Geosciences – Graduate Program in Applied GIS

-The Department of Geography and Geology offers a Master of Science (MS) degree and a graduate level certificate in Applied GIS.
+The Department of Environmental and Geosciences offers a Master of Science (MS) degree and a graduate Certificate in Applied GIS.